LightTable/Emacs/README.md

 For additional Emacs-like functionality, see [the guide for Emacs Users](https://github.com/LightTable/LightTable/wiki/For-Emacs-Users).

+## Setup

+Install the `Emacs` plugin using the Plugin Manager and then run the command `App: Reload behaviors`.
+Emacs keybindings only take effect on new files.
+Existing files will need to be reopened.

 ## For Committers

 Upgrade `emacs.js` with the following where `$VERSION` is a version number tag: